 Here is one of my the greatest moments of 2016.
 The image was chaptered on the end of the ceremony when the groom unexpectedly lost his patience before the first kiss to let the priest know "It's Time To Go Home”.

-2021 ISPWP Top 100 Wedding Photographers In The World
+ISPWP 2017 Wedding Photographer of the Year, and Top 100 Wedding Photographers in the World